Sparkling Rosemary Grapefruit Gin Martini

 Feel classy with this Rosemary Grapefruit Gin Martini.
 Homemade cocktail with gin, rosemary simple syrup, fresh grapefruit juice and sparkling bitters.

 I’ve become a bit infatuated with fresh herbs since starting a potted garden in my patio.
 Herbs like rosemary, basil, thyme, oregano, cilantro and peppermint are all easy to grow and very handy in the kitchen.
 Not only for savory recipes, but desserts like peppermint rice krispie treats, drinks and cocktails.
-A bit of fresh rosemary and a few ingredients (including a craft brewed fruit drink) is all you need for this Sparkling Rosemary Grapefruit Gin Martini.
+A bit of fresh rosemary and a few ingredients is all you need for this Sparkling Rosemary Grapefruit Gin Martini.

 Besides a fresh herb garden, I like to keep basic bar essentials stocked.
 It comes in handy when hosting friends or family.
 A unique drink or cocktail is a welcoming way for your guests to settle in.
 Beyond the basics, I’ve been experimenting with craft alcohols and mix-ins.

-For this recipe I was able to find the Lemon Lime & Bitters flavor, and you could easily substitute it with the Pink Grapefruit for even more flavor.
 The cocktail starts with a homemade rosemary simple syrup.
 It’s an easy mixture of sugar, water and rosemary.
 You can make this in bulk and stock as well.
-Stir it with fresh squeezed grapefruit juice, your favorite gin and top with Bundaberg Lemon Lime & Bitters.
+Stir it with fresh squeezed grapefruit juice, your favorite gin and top with lemon lime soda.
 Then garnish with a grapefruit wedge.
 This Sparkling Rosemary Grapefruit Gin Martini is a perfect way to welcome and wow your guests at your next gathering.

 - Cucumber Melon Cocktail